Carbohydrates After Exercise: Improve Recovery and Reduce Muscle Breakdown

 Therefore, it is crucial to replenish muscle glycogen stores as quickly as possible.

-Recommended carbohydrate intake after aerobic exercise
+Recommended carbohydrate intake after exercise

 High GI carbs vs Low GI carbs after exercise

-Carbohydrates can help to reduce levels of muscle breakdown
+Carbohydrates can help to reduce muscle breakdown

-Combining carbs with protein can further enhance recovery from exercise
+Combining carbs with protein to enhance recovery